Korean Jindo Association of America

 The dogs lived unrestrained on the island alongside their owners for thousands of years to develop into a medium-sized, natural breed with renown hunting abilities.

-The Jindo is noted as an independent hunter, a discerning home guardian, and a loyal companion.
+The Korean Jindo Dog is noted as an independent hunter, a discerning home guardian, and a loyal companion.

-In Korea, approved Jindos within the island are designated as Republic of Korea Preservation of Cultural Assets Act No. 53 (or simply called Korea Natural Treasure #53).
+In Korea, approved Korean Jindo Dogs within the island are designated as Republic of Korea Preservation of Cultural Assets Act No. 53 (or simply called Korea Natural Treasure #53).

 Internationally, they are Federation of Cynologique Internationale Standard No. 334.